abacusorg/AbacusSummit/docs/abacussummit.rst

 These simulations were designed to meet (and exceed!) the Cosmological Simulation Requirements of the `Dark Energy Spectroscopic Instrument (DESI) survey <https://www.desi.lbl.gov/>`_.
-AbacusSummit was run on the `Summit <https://www.olcf.ornl.gov/summit/>`_ supercomputer at the Oak Ridge Leadership Computing Facility under a time allocation from the DOE's ALCC program.
+AbacusSummit was run on the `Summit <https://www.olcf.ornl.gov/summit/>`_ supercomputer at the Oak Ridge Leadership Computing Facility under a time allocation from the Department of Energy's ALCC program.

 Most of the simulations in AbacusSummit are 6912\ :sup:`3` = 330 billion
 particles in 2 Gpc/h volume, yielding a particle mass of about 2e9 Msun/h.

-AbacusSummit consists of ~150 of these simulations, totaling about 50 trillion particles.
+AbacusSummit consists of over 140 of these simulations, plus other smaller simulations, totaling about 50 trillion particles.
 Detailed specifications of the :doc:`simulations` and :doc:`cosmologies` are available on other pages.

-25 simulations are in one LCDM cosmology (Planck2018), 6 simulations each in 4 other cosmologies, and then 1 simulation in a spread of other cosmologies, suitable for emulator grids and blind mock challenges.
-We will also likely run some simulations at 8x higher and 27x lower mass resolutions to support a wider range of applications and numerical/systematic tests.
+Key portions of the suite are:

+A primary Planck2018 LCDM cosmology with 25 base simulations (330 billion particles in 2 Gpc/h).

+Four secondary cosmologies with 6 base simulations, phase matched to the first 6 of the primary boxes.

+A grid of 79 other cosmologies, each with 1 phase-matched base simulation, to support interpolation in an 8-dimensional parameter space, including w0, wa, Neff, and running of the spectral index.

+Other base simulations to match the cosmology of external flagship simulations and to explore the effects of our neutrino approximation.

+A 6x higher mass resolution simulation of the primary cosmology to allow study of group finding, and a large-volume 27x lower mass resolution simulation of the primary cosmology to provide full-sky light cone to z>2.

+Specialty simulations including those with fixed-amplitude white noise and scale-free simulations.

+Extensive data products including particle subsamples, halo catalogs, merger trees, kernel density estimates, and light cones.